dynamicexpresso/DynamicExpresso/README.md

 Here are some possible usage scenarios of Dynamic Expresso:

 - Programmable applications

-	I have used Dynamic Expresso to allow an user to interact with a console like interface.
-	See live demo: [http://dynamic-expresso.azurewebsites.net/](http://dynamic-expresso.azurewebsites.net/) or source code on [github](https://github.com/davideicardi/DynamicExpresso/tree/master/sample/DynamicExpressoWebShell)

 - Allow the user to inject customizable rules and logic without recompiling

-	In a tool used to collect Performance Counter data I have used Dynamic Expresso to filter and transform the output data.
-	In this way the user can insert custom filter or transform logic.
-For an example see [Counter Catch](https://github.com/davideicardi/CounterCatch).

 - Evaluate dynamic functions or commands
 - LINQ dynamic query